 Where Can I Find a Nursing School Near Me?

 At Rasmussen College, we want our courses to be available for your schedule; not the other way around.
 Many of our programs are available on campus or online.
 Select programs are available for enrollment through a specific campus, but students complete the courses online and are able to utilize online and on-campus support and resources.
 Click below to find a hybrid on-campus and online BSN program near you.

 - Completion time is dependent on transfer credits accepted and the number of courses completed each term.

-- Program availability varies by campus and state; see the Rasmussen College catalog or contact a program manager for complete details.
+- Program availability varies by campus and state; see the Rasmussen College catalog or contact an admissions advisor for complete details.

 - Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [salary data accessed May 21, 2020] https://www.bls.gov/oes/.
 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed May 21, 2020] www.bls.gov/ooh/.
 BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.